Tall Turf Ministries Programs & Accreditation

-Each Camp Tall Turf session offers up to 128 youth fun, faith and fellowship in a safe and peaceful environment with opportunities for personal growth.
-Campers will practice devotions designed to reflect on their experiences and their confidence in the Lord.
-Each cabin, consisting of a group of 8 youth supervised by one adult, will learn to work as a community in their living quarters, in the dining hall and camp activities.
+Each Camp Tall Turf session offers up to 128 youth fun, faith, and fellowship in a safe and peaceful environment with opportunities for personal growth.
+Campers will practice devotion to reflect on their experiences and confidence in the Lord.
+Each cabin, consisting of a group of 8 youth supervised by one adult, will learn to work as a community in their living quarters, dining hall, and camp activities.

-Each day, campers have opportunities to choose their own adventures in leadership training, sports, science, arts and adventure under the care of qualified adults held to the highest standards of the American Camping Association.
+Each day, campers have opportunities to choose their adventures in leadership training, sports, science, art,s, and adventure under the care of qualified adults held to the highest standards of the American Camping Association.
 Each activity will be facilitated to emphasize the camp theme.
-As these young people build relationships through shared experience, the message of reconciliation is lived and practiced throughout the summer.
+As these young people build relationships through shared experiences, the message of reconciliation is lived and practiced throughout the summer.

-Held over a weekend, sessions, Family Camp offer lots of time for families to participate in recreational activities and interact with one another.
+Held over weekend sessions, Family Camp offers lots of time for families to participate in recreational activities and interact with one another.

 City Camp takes place during the summer and brings students entering 2nd-8th grade together for singing, skits, memory verses, activity groups, and Bible lessons.
-Currently, a City Camp partnership exists between Neland Church and Tall Turf Ministries and Tall Turf hopes to grow this partnership.
+Currently, a City Camp partnership exists between Alger Park Church and Tall Turf Ministries, and Tall Turf hopes to grow this partnership.